Skip to content

 Notes

-• For plugins that ship to a private registry, the registry's webhook can re-trigger your release workflow when the SDK ships a new patch — opt-in to that for tight coupling.
+• For plugins that ship to a private registry, a registry webhook can trigger your release workflow when the SDK ships a patch.

 • Keep secrets out of forks: gate publish jobs on if: github.repository_owner == '<your-org>'.